 In a second aspect, the present invention relates to methods of treating a patient having an acute kidney injury.
-These methods comprise administering an effective amount of one or more agents that modulate cell cycle progression of renal epithelial cells to the patient for a time sufficient to induce cell cycle progression in a population of the renal epithelial 10 cells.
+These methods comprise administering an effective amount of one or more agents that modulate cell cycle progression of renal epithelial cells to the patient for a time sufficient to induce 10 cell cycle progression in a population of the renal epithelial cells performing a first biomarker assay on a first body fluid sample obtained from the patient which measures IGFBP7 and/or TIMP-2 to provide a first assay result, wherein the 25 first body fluid sample is obtained from the patient prior to the administering step;

-By way of example only, the one or more agents that modulate cell cycle progression may be selected from the group consisting of Trametinib, Palifermin, antibodies which bind to and inhibit TIMP-2 and antibodies which bind 15 to and inhibit IGFBP7.
+By way of example only, the one or more agents that modulate cell cycle progression may be selected from the group consisting of Trametinib, Palifermin, antibodies which bind to and inhibit TIMP-2 and antibodies which bind to and inhibit IGFBP7.
 This list is not meant to be limiting.

 As described hereinafter, use of a cell-cycle arrest modulator together with the biomarkers can offer a new potential treatment modality for acute kidney injury.
-Thus, in certain embodiments the methods described herein further comprise:
+Thus, in certain 20 embodiments the methods described herein further comprise: